smx-smx/KodiSharp/README.md

  - Debug
  - Start external program -> Browse for Kodi.exe

-### How to enable debugging
+### How to enable debugging (for Windows)
+This method works only on Windows, since it uses `AllocConsole` and `Debugger.Launch`, features that are not available on Unix

 Set `enable_debug` to `True` in `default.py`, at the following line
 ```python
 bridge = Bridge(lib_path, assembly_path, enable_debug=False)
 ```

-When you run your plugin, the JIT Debugger Window will pop-up.
+If you are on Windows, the JIT Debugger Window will pop-up and a console window will appear

-### Optional: Automatically start and debug the plugin from Visual Studio
+#### Optional: Automatically start and debug the plugin from Visual Studio
 Navigate to "%appdata%\Kodi\userdata"
 Create a file called "autoexec.py" and insert the following code to start your plugin when kodi starts
 ```python